Professional wrestling: Promos

-A main part of the story-telling part of wrestling is a promo, short for promotional interview.
+A main part of storytelling in wrestling is a promo, short for promotional interview.
 Promos are performed, or "cut" in wrestling jargon, for a variety of reasons, including to heighten interest in a wrestler, or to hype an upcoming match.

-Since the crowd is often too loud or the venue too large for promos to be heard naturally, wrestlers will use amplification when speaking in the ring.
-Unlike most Hollywood acting, large and highly visible handheld microphones are typically used and wrestlers often speak directly to the audience.
+Since the crowd is often too loud or the venue too large for promos to be heard naturally, wrestlers generally use amplification when speaking in the ring.
+Unlike most stage acting, large and highly visible handheld microphones are typically used and wrestlers frequently speak directly to the audience.

 Championships

 Professional wrestling mimics the structure of title match combat sports.
 Participants compete for a championship and must defend it after winning it.
 These titles are represented physically by a title belt that can be worn by the champion.
 In the case of team wrestling, there is a title belt for each member of the team.

-Almost all professional wrestling promotions have one major title, and some have more.
+Almost all professional wrestling promotions have at least one title, and some have more.
 Championships are designated by divisions of weight, height, gender, wrestling style and other qualifications.

 Typically, each promotion only recognizes the "legitimacy" of their own titles, although cross-promotion does happen.
 When one promotion absorbs or purchases another, the titles from the defunct promotion may continue to be defended in the new promotion or be decommissioned.
 Behind the scenes, the bookers in a company will place the title on the most accomplished performer, or those the bookers believe will generate fan interest in terms of event attendance and television viewership.
 Historically, a world champion was typically a legit shooter/hooker who had the skills to prevent double crosses by shooters who would deviate from the planned finish for personal glory.
 Lower ranked titles may also be used on the performers who show potential, thus allowing them greater exposure to the audience.
 Other circumstances may also determine the use of a championship.
 A combination of a championship's lineage, the caliber of performers as champion, and the frequency and manner of title changes, dictates the audience's perception of the title's quality, significance and reputation.

 A wrestler's championship accomplishments can be central to their career, becoming a measure of their performance ability and drawing power.
 In general, a wrestler with multiple title reigns or an extended title reign is indicative of a wrestler's ability to maintain audience interest or a wrestler's ability to perform in the ring.
 As such, the most accomplished or decorated wrestlers tend to be revered as legends due to the amount of title reigns they hold.
 American wrestler Ric Flair has had multiple world heavyweight championship reigns spanning over three decades.
 Japanese wrestler Último Dragón once held and defended a record ten titles simultaneously.